 - (4) If the employee is represented by an attorney, the notice shall instruct the employee to contact the attorney with any questions. - (i) Provision of QME Panel Request Form.
 An unrepresented employee may object to a medical determination made by a treating physician by requesting the form prescribed by the DWC Medical Unit to request assignment of a panel of Qualified Medical Evaluators.
-If an unrepresented employee requests the form, the claims administrator shall acknowledge receipt of the employee's objection within five business days of receipt of the objection, and shall provide the employee with a copy of the form prescribed by the DWC Medical Unit to request assignment of a panel of Qualified Medical Evaluators.
+If an unrepresented employee requests the form, within ten business days of receipt of the objection, the claims administrator shall acknowledge receipt of the employee's objection and provide the employee with a copy of the form prescribed by the DWC Medical Unit to request assignment of a panel of Qualified Medical Evaluators.

-The notice shall contain the following statement: "If you wish to obtain a comprehensive medical evaluation, enclosed is a form that you must submit to the state Division of Workers'

-Compensation (DWC) within 10 days to request a panel of 3 qualified medical evaluators
+The notice shall contain the following statement (with the phrase "10 days" in bold font as shown): "If you wish to obtain a comprehensive medical evaluation, enclosed is a form that you must submit to the state Division of Workers' Compensation (DWC) within 10 days to request a panel of three Qualified Medical Evaluators (QMEs).

-(QMEs).
 If you do not submit the form within 10 days, we will have the right to submit the form.
-In addition, within 10 days after the DWC sends you a panel, you must select a QME from the panel, make an appointment to be examined by the QME, and inform me of your choice and appointment time.
-If you inform me of your choice but you do not arrange the appointment, we will arrange the appointment.
-If you do not inform me of your choice, we will choose the QME who will examine you and we will arrange the appointment."
+In addition, within 10 days after the DWC sends you a panel, you must choose a QME from the panel, make an appointment to be examined by the QME, and inform me of your choice and appointment time.
+If you inform me us of your choice but you do not arrange the appointment, we will arrange the appointment.
+If you do not inform me us of your choice, we will may choose the QME who will examine you and we will arrange the appointment."